RoamJS/workbench/docs/command-palette-plus.md

 To trigger the native Roam Command Palette, simply trigger either `CMD+p` (Mac) or `CTRL+p` (Windows).
 An input dialog should appear on your screen, allowing you to start typing to search for the command you would like to perform.

 Command Palette+ adds all of its commands to this palette with the prefix `(WB)`.
 They often will also have a shortcut at the end of the command label, for quicker access to specific commands.
 These commands are context aware: they are aware of where you triggered the command and how many blocks were previously selected.
-The list of commands that are added are detailed below:
+The list of commands that are added are detailed below.

 It's possible to assign a unique hotkey to individual commands, should you prefer to do so.
 To accomplish this, navigate to either `Settings` > `Hotkeys` or the WorkBench Extension Settings.